Sweden Country Commercial Guide

 Cybersecurity

-In December 2020, the Swedish government announced the formation of a National Cybersecurity Center, led by four authorities: Swedish Civil Contingencies Agency (MSB), Swedish National Defense Radio Establishment (FRA), Swedish Armed Forces and Swedish Security Service (SÄPO).
-They will be supported by other relevant stakeholders, including Swedish Post and Telecom Agency (PTS), Swedish Criminal Investigation Service (RKP), Swedish Defense Materiel Administration (FMV), Swedish Certification Body for IT Security (CSEC) and Military Intelligence and Security Service (MUST).
-The center is currently putting together specific cooperation structures with the energy, transportation, and telecommunication sectors.
+In December 2020, the Swedish government announced the formation of a National Cybersecurity Center, led by four authorities: Swedish Civil Contingencies Agency (MSB), Swedish National Defense Radio Establishment (FRA), Swedish Armed Forces and Swedish Security Service (SÄPO), and supported by other relevant stakeholders, including Swedish Post and Telecom Agency (PTS), Swedish Criminal Investigation Service (RKP), Swedish Defense Materiel Administration (FMV), Swedish Certification Body for IT Security (CSEC) and Military Intelligence and Security Service (MUST).
+In early 2025, the center’s leadership moved to the Swedish National Defense Radio Establishment (FRA) and the Swedish CERT that currently is part of the Civil Contingencies Agency (MSB) will also become part of the center in 2026.

 In May 2024, a bilateral dialogue took place between Sweden and the United States on cyber and digital issues which marks a significant step in international cooperation.
 This meeting underscored the shared commitment to addressing cyber threats and advancing digital development.
 The dialogue highlighted the consensus on countering antagonistic cyber activities and cybercrime, including ransomware attacks.
 It also emphasized the importance of secure digital infrastructure, which is vital for national security, economic stability, and the protection of democracy and human rights.
 The collaboration extends to the development of 6G technology, showcasing the deepening partnership in digital research and technological advancement.